helsingborg-stad/s3-local-index/README.md

 - **Cache Support**: Multiple caching strategies including WordPress object cache and static memory cache
 - **Multisite Support**: Full support for WordPress multisite networks

+## Index maintanaince
+The plugin will maintain the index when files are deleted and uploaded to reflect the changes.
+This functionality is designed using WordPress standard hooks.
+This plugin requires that you manage files "the right way", not registering files in WordPress will cause not_found errors.

+- Create itermidiate image [wp_handle_upload, add_attachment, wp_generate_attachment_metadata, image_make_intermediate_size]
+- Delete file [wp_delete_file]

 ## Requirements

 - WordPress 5.0 or higher